 This can be best understood from the recent Covid-19 pandemic spread across the world.
-Ironically, it was China who sneezed first and the rest of the world caught cold.
+Ironically, it was China who sneezed first and the rest of the world caught the cold.

 Today’s globalized world is more prone to be affected by any pandemic or viral disease within a few days.
 With the free flow of people and goods across the open borders can travel any sort of virus freely.

-For instance, the spread of Swine Flu, Ebola Virus, and Covid-19, to name a few, was the result of well-interconnectivity in the world.
+For instance, the spread of the Swine Flu, Ebola Virus, and Covid-19, to name a few, was the result of well-interconnectivity in the world.

 Similarly, there is also a threat to the economy due to the interconnected world.

 As we have seen in 2008, how the impacts of the Great Recession in the United States were felt all over the world.
 Thus, an economic disturbance in one state causes a disturbance in the whole world’s economy today.